INGESTRE & TIXALL

 If the Parish Clerk is a Councillor he can only receive expenses, and these cannot include travel within the parish.

-If the Parish Clerk is a Councillor, as this a voluntary post, he is also appointed annually at the Annual Meeting of the Parish Council.
+If the Parish Clerk is a Councillor, as this a voluntary post, they are appointed annually at the Annual Meeting of the Parish Council.

 The Parish Clerk also acts as the Responsible Financial Officer with the following duties:-